 On March 17, 2011 the Treasury Secretary authorized an intervention by the FRBNY in the form of a sale of \$500 million equivalent of Japanese yen, held by the ESF, against U.S. dollars.
-On March 17, the G-7 finance ministers and central bank governors issued a statement that "excess volatility and disorderly movements in exchange rates" arising from events in Japan had "adverse implications for economic and financial stability."
+On March 17, 2011, the G-7 finance ministers and central bank governors issued a statement that "excess volatility and disorderly movements in exchange rates" arising from events in Japan had "adverse implications for economic and financial stability."
 On, March 18, 2011, the FRBNY sold the \$500 million equivalent of yen.
-Actual settlement occurred on, March 23, and the ESF invested \$500 million in overnight Treasury securities.
+Actual settlement occurred on, March 23, 2011, and the ESF invested the \$500 million proceeds in the special overnight Treasury securities in which all its U.S. dollars are invested.